coop-deluxe/character-template/README.md

 Make sure all the mesh has the materials all shared AND organized.
 A program such as Visual Code is needed to manually edit the files.

-The game has eight recoloring slots for recolorability, though the metal cap one just uses the cap color:
+The game has eight recoloring slots for recolorability!

 * `CAP`
 * `SHIRT`